Compare any two graphics cards:

 OpenGL Version OpenGL 3.1 OpenGL 4.1

-Memory Bandwidth: Memory bandwidth is the maximum amount of information (in units of megabytes per second) that can be moved past the external memory interface within a second.
-It's worked out by multiplying the bus width by the speed of its memory.
-If the card has DDR type memory, it must be multiplied by 2 again.
+Memory Bandwidth: Bandwidth is the largest amount of information (in units of megabytes per second) that can be transported across the external memory interface within a second.
+The number is worked out by multiplying the card's interface width by its memory clock speed.
+In the case of DDR memory, it must be multiplied by 2 once again.
 If it uses DDR5, multiply by 4 instead.
-The better the bandwidth is, the faster the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
+The higher the memory bandwidth, the better the card will be in general.
+It especially helps with AA, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be processed per second.
-This figure is calculated by multiplying the total texture units of the card by the core speed of the chip.
-The higher the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in one second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed in one second.
+This is worked out by multiplying the total texture units of the card by the core speed of the chip.
+The higher the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed per second.

 Display Prices